keybittech/awayto-v2/app/landing/content/docs/creating_a_feature/handling_api.md

 });
 ```

 That's all there is to API handlers.
 Now our Express app is exposing the `POST /api/todos` endpoint.
-Check out the [API Props]() guide to learn more about what's available in the `props` object.
+Check out the existing handlers in `/api/src/handlers` for examples of what can be done, as well as the [Props and More](#props-and-more) guide to learn more about what's available in the `props` object and its features.